conceptsandtraining/doil/.github/CONTRIBUTING.md

 ### Regarding Issues, PRs, Commits

-* Every issue will be added with the predefined issue forms such as "Improvment" and "Bug Report"
+* Every issue will be added with the predefined issue forms such as "Improvment" and "Issue Report"
 * Every new issue will be reviewed by the project maintainer.
 If the issue will be approved it will assigned with certain labels (improvement, bug, ...) and will be added to the [project](https://github.com/conceptsandtraining/doil/projects/7) to the column "Backlog".
 * The way every issue follows: Backlog (New) > Todo (Next thing to do) > Doing > Review (done by maintainer) > Done (closed or merged).
 Usually this will be done automatically but will be overlooked by the maintainer.
 * Every commit must be linked to the issue with following pattern: `#${ISSUENUMBER} - ${MESSAGE}`